jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/USART/IrDA_interrupt/readme.txt

 with USART2 in IrDA mode.

   The txbuffer is sent by USART1.
 USART2 receives data and stores in rxbuffer.
 If the data received by USART2 is equal to txbuffer, LED2 and LED3 will be turned on.
-Otherwise, LED4 and LED5 will be turned on.
+Otherwise, LED2 and LED3 will be turned off.

   JP16 and JP15 must be fitted.
 Unplug jumper cap conneted to PA2, PA3, PB10 and PB11 such as
 JP13, JP14 and JP20.